stavalfi/jstream/packages/docs/docs/parser-syntax.md

 _Parser_ can be used as a mathematical tool to generate graphs from simple text.
-It has a minimal and powerful syntax which takes the advantage of reprinting patterns inside your graph to minimize the actual description of it.
+It has a minimal and powerful syntax which takes the advantage of repeating patterns inside your graph to minimize the time you waste on writing it.

 We will start with a simple representaiton of the following graphs: